jkbhagatio/mini/paper/paper_outline.md

     - Can be used to find and decode continuous and discrete variables (features) (mention in paper + show in table)

+- Highlight that high-dimensional neural data can often be well approximated by a low-dimensional latent space, which MINI can learn

+- Mention looking at neural latents benchmark for methods to compare to

 - How did setting values for `topk` and `d_sae` affect interpretability?